HCS Score

 Prediction market participation involves staking money on uncertain future event outcomes and receiving financial gain if the prediction is correct.
 Profits come directly from other participants who predicted incorrectly.
 No productive economic activity is performed.
 No real asset is owned.
 No service is provided to someone who needs it.
 Money redistributes from incorrect predictors to correct predictors based on outcome accuracy.

-This is the financial structure that Islamic finance identifies as Maysir — gambling-like activity where financial outcomes depend on uncertain events rather than productive economic activity, where participants compete such that one person's gain comes from another's loss, and where no genuine economic value is created.
+This is the financial structure that Islamic finance identifies as Maysir, which is gambling-like activity where financial outcomes depend on uncertain events rather than productive economic activity, where participants compete such that one person's gain comes from another's loss, and where no genuine economic value is created.

-Rain's sophistication — AI oracles, permissionless market creation, cross-chain support, deflationary tokenomics — creates a more technically advanced prediction market infrastructure.
-It doesn't create a different type of economic activity.
-The underlying financial relationship in every Rain market is identical to every other prediction market — a bet on an uncertain outcome.
+Rain's sophistication including AI oracles, permissionless market creation, cross-chain support, and deflationary tokenomics creates a more technically advanced prediction market infrastructure.
+It does not create a different type of economic activity.
+The underlying financial relationship in every Rain market is identical to every other prediction market, which is a bet on an uncertain outcome.

-Gambling / Betting — ❌ Failed.
-Rain is explicitly a prediction markets protocol — infrastructure for creating and trading financial positions on uncertain future event outcomes.
+Gambling and Betting — ❌ Failed.
+Rain is explicitly a prediction markets protocol, which is infrastructure for creating and trading financial positions on uncertain future event outcomes.
 This constitutes gambling-like financial activity under the Maysir principle of Islamic finance.
-The decentralized, permissionless, AI-powered implementation doesn't change the nature of the activity.
+The decentralized, permissionless, and AI-powered implementation does not change the nature of the activity.

 Haram Industry — ✅ Passed.